-If you swim from one end of the pool to the other using the minimum number of strokes possible then you are not working your muscles hard enough to tone them up or to burn enough calories to lose weight.
+If you swim from one end of the pool to the other using the minimum number of strokes possible, you are not working your muscles hard enough to tone them up or burn enough calories to lose weight.

-The biggest and most common mistake people make when it comes to exercise in general is that they do the same routine for too long.
-This then results in the body becoming used to the exercise and therefore it is no longer a challenge.
-Fitness and weight loss then plateaus and then people tend to give up.
+The biggest and most common mistake people make when it comes to exercise is that they do the same routine for too long.
+This then results in the body becoming used to the exercise, and therefore, it is no longer a challenge.
+Fitness and weight loss then plateaus, and then people tend to give up.

 Have you ever tried swimming a different stroke, maybe front crawl or backstroke?
-That would definitely take you out of your comfort zone and burn some serious calories.
-You don’t have to swim continuous lengths of a different stroke, just swim one length of front crawl for example for every 4 lengths of breaststroke.
+That would take you out of your comfort zone and burn some serious calories.
+You don’t have to swim continuous lengths of a different stroke, swim one length of front crawl, for every four lengths of breaststroke.

-That would be just enough to make you work harder and in a different way to how you exercise usually.
+That would be just enough to make you work harder and in a different way from how you usually exercise.
 The result: increased muscle tone and decrease body fat percentage.
 Just don’t fall into the trap of doing the same routine for too long.

 When it becomes manageable, then change it so that it becomes a challenge again, and your results will continue to come.